Private Investigator

 In my particular line of work, I mostly dealt with losses in which clients claimed complete disability, when they were actually fine and often even working secretly on the side.
 Insurance adjusters and insurance investigators will always look for signs of fraud in every case, but are likely to only red flag a case if the claim seems particularly huge for the apparent loss sustained.
 The majority of conservatively overestimated claims are actually paid in full, at a huge loss to the company.

-Insurance Fraud Concerns
+Insurance Claim Fraud Concerns

 No one wins with insurance fraud.
 In fact, we all lose.
 Fraud costs the insurance industry vast sums of money every year, between paying out false and inflated claims and battling to deny obviously fake claims in court.
 Although fraud occurs in countless forms, for every type of insurance product, here are some of the types I saw often in my own career: